SmarterApp/RDW_Ingest/import-service/API.md

 Import payloads are hashed and duplicate content is detected, returning any previous import request for the given content.
 Thus submitting a payload a second time will no-op and return the current status of the previous import.

+This end-point requires credentials with the `ASMTDATALOAD` role.

 * URL: `/exams/imports`
 * Method: `POST`
 * Params: none